William Tell Overture: Cultural references

 Described by David Wondrich as a "frequent target of plunder by brass bands in the years during which they dominated the American musical landscape", the overture features prominently in Walt Disney's Mickey Mouse cartoon The Band Concert.
-It has also been used in cartoons parodying classical music (e.g. Bugs Bunny's Overtures to Disaster in which the overture's finale is performed by Daffy Duck and Porky Pig) or Westerns (e.g. Bugs Bunny Rides Again).
+It has also been used in cartoons parodying classical music (e.g. Bugs Bunny's Overtures to Disaster in which the overture's finale is performed by Daffy Duck and Porky Pig), select episodes in children’s TV series such as Thomas and Friends (at various points during its fifth, sixth and seventh seasons as part of a runaway/chase sequence) or Westerns (e.g. Bugs Bunny Rides Again).
 The finale has also been sung with specially written lyrics by Daffy Duck in Yankee Doodle Daffy.

 One of the most frequently used pieces of classical music in American advertising, the overture (especially its finale) appears in numerous ads, with psychologist Joan Meyers-Levy suggesting that it is particularly suitable for those targeting male consumers.
 It was used in a hip-hop version by DJ Shadow to accompany the 2001 "Defy Convention" advertisement campaign for Reebok athletic shoes and in an electronic version for a 2008 Honda Civic campaign.

 Amongst the films which feature the overture prominently is Stanley Kubrick's A Clockwork Orange, where an electronic rearrangement by Wendy Carlos of the finale is played during a fast motion orgy scene.
 The less frequently heard introductory portion of the overture is used as somber mood music later in the film.
-The piece is also used in the film The Princess Diaries (when Joe’s limo arrives to rescue Mia when she is stranded in the rain) and its sequel (when Nicholas sets out to stop Mia’s wedding on an old bicycle and later on horseback.)
+The piece is also used in the film The Princess Diaries (when Joe’s limo arrives to rescue Mia when she is stranded in the rain) and its sequel (when Nicholas sets out to stop Mia’s wedding on an old bicycle and later on horseback).

+The late Danish-American actor, comedian and pianist Victor Borge would play the opening of the finale "upside-down" (then "right-side up") as part of his act.
 The overture, especially its finale, also features in several sporting events.
 It has been used by the Hong Kong Jockey Club for many years.
-During the third television time-out of every second half at Indiana University basketball games, the Indiana pep band and cheerleading squad perform the overture with cheerleaders racing around the court carrying eighteen flags.
-Indiana public address announcer Chuck Crabb said the tradition began in about 1979 or 1980.
-Sportscaster Billy Packer called it "the greatest college timeout in the country".
+The overture is often played as part of a timeout performance during Indiana University basketball games.